lizapolyudova/pacific-snail-website/content/pages/Natural Sciences/solstice and surrounding events.md

 * is it the case that latest sunrise would happen on the day of the solstice and starting from that, the day would start to increase?
 * is the difference due to the elliptic orbit of the earth which has its longer radius that does not exactly match the "peak" position at the solstices?

-almost none are correct as it turns out
-We start plotting.

-Here's a sin wave for the sunrise.
-Starting at the fall equinox. going up (hours on the day) towards winter solstice and falling back down through "zero" towards summer solstice for its earliest (or so I think at the time) - point.
-Let's call this one point of reference

 {{% aside %}}
 parameter naming guide: